Oceanyx/Oceanyx.github.io/readme.txt

 LICENSE:

-This free resource is provided by styleshout.com and is free to use in both personal and commercial projects.
+This free resource is provided by styleshout.com and is free to use in both personal and commercial Projects.

 Rights:
 -------

-You are permitted to use this free resource in any number of personal and commercial projects for yourself or a client.
-You may modify the resource according to your requirements and include them in your projects under the following condition - you MUST give appropriate credit, provide an attribution link to styleshout.com.
+You are permitted to use this free resource in any number of personal and commercial Projects for yourself or a client.
+You may modify the resource according to your requirements and include them in your Projects under the following condition - you MUST give appropriate credit, provide an attribution link to styleshout.com.